 See www.gov.uk/guidance/visa-decision-waiting-times-applications-outside-the-uk#join-family-in-the-uk

 You should get a decision within 12 weeks after you have attended your appointment.
-The F&C Team have limited ability to ask for these applications to be fast-tracked.
+The F&C team have limited ability to ask for these applications to be fast-tracked.

 You will be contacted by UKVI after a decision has been made and will be asked to collect your documents from the visa application centre or they will be delivered to you if you chose this option.
 (Different options are available depending on the country you are applying from).

-You will need to contact the F&C Team on fcsupport@aff.org.uk.
+You will need to contact the F&C team on fcsupport@aff.org.uk.
 Please send us a copy of your current and any previous visas and a summary of your immigration history.

 If you had a 5 year visa then you can still apply for either ILE, or another 5 year visa.
 Your visa does not need to be valid if you are not in the UK.

 a) I haven’t taken the Life in UK test: You will need to apply for an extension of your current leave.
 You will be given another 5 year visa under Appendix Armed Forces.
 You will need to apply as though it is your first visa following the guidance at section 4 ‘Applying for your first UK visa during an overseas assignment’.
+The cost of the visa and all associated costs will be reimbursed as detailed in section 3 above.

 Once you are back in the UK you will be be able to take the test and can then apply for Indefinite Leave to Remain (ILR) at any time within the 5 year period following the guidance in section 3.
 You don’t need to wait until the expiry of your new visa.
 However, you will need to pay for the cost of the application yourself.